How do I determine particle concentrations for multimodal samples in DYNAMICS?

 For monomodal samples it is assumed that all the particles in the scattering volume are the same size and shape in the particle concentration analysis, so the hydrodynamic radius Rh obtained by the cumulants fit is used.
 For multimodal samples, regularization analysis results are used and each peak is considered to be monodisperse, while the peak width indicates the uncertainty.

-After running your samples, the particle concentration of each peak range appears under the regularization graph as shown in Figure 1.
-You can also setup the datalog grid to show particle concentrations for each peak range as shown in Figure 2.
+After running your samples, the particle concentration analysis can be seen for each peak range under the regularization graph as shown above in Figure 1.
+You can also setup the datalog grid to show particle concentrations for each peak range as shown in figure 2.

-The peak ranges DYNAMICS uses for the regularization analysis can be customized for multimodal samples with different size ranges as shown in Figure 3.
+The peak ranges DYNAMICS uses for the regularization analysis can be customized for multimodal samples with different size ranges as shown in the figure 3.

-• The maximum allowable Rh for particle concentration analysis is 160 nm in a DynaPro Plate Reader III and 175 nm in a NanoStar.
+• The maximum allowable Rh for particle concentration analysis is 225 nm in a ZetaStar, 175 nm in a NanoStar, and 160 nm in a DynaPro Plate Reader III.
 If the measured Rh is greater than this limit, DYNAMICS will not report the particle concentration.

 • Multi-modal particle concentration analysis requires well-resolved regularization peaks.
 A size difference of at least 3-5x between the two modes is required to resolve them.